***ATTENTION – PLEASE READ***

 1. Is there anything drastically wrong with this toothbrush?

-No, this is a great brush – we gave it an Electric Teeth rating of 5/5.
+No, this was a great brush – we gave it an Electric Teeth rating of 5/5.

 We look at the pros and cons further down the article, but one of the main negatives is the weight of the brush.
 Still, this is to be expected given the extra technology that it packs in and wouldn’t be an issue for the vast majority.